Johann F. C. Hessel: Derivation of the Crystal Classes

-In 1830, Hessel proved that, as a consequence of Haüy’s law of rational intercepts, morphological forms can combine to give exactly 32 kinds of crystal symmetry in Euclidean space, since only two-, three-, four-, and six-fold rotation axes can occur.
+In 1830, Hessel proved that, as a consequence of Haüy’s law of rational indices, morphological forms can combine to give exactly 32 kinds of crystal symmetry in Euclidean space, since only two-, three-, four-, and six-fold rotation axes can occur.
 A crystal form here denotes a set of symmetrically equivalent planes with Miller indices enclosed in braces, {hkl}; form does not mean "shape".
 For example, a cube-shaped crystal of fluorite (referred to as Flussspath by Hessel) has six equivalent faces.
 The entire set is denoted as {100}.
 The indices for each of the individual six faces are enclosed by parentheses and these are designated: (010), (001), (100), (010), (001), and (100).
 The cube belongs to the isometric or tessular class, as do an octahedron and tetrahedron.
 The essential symmetry elements of the isometric class is the existence of a set of three 4-fold, four 3-fold, and six 2-fold rotation axes.
 In the earlier classification schemes by the German mineralogists Christian Samuel Weiss (1780 - 1856) and Friedrich Mohs (1773 - 1839) the isometric class had been designated sphäroedrisch (spheroidal) and tessularisch (tesseral), respectively.
 As of Hessel's time, not all of the 32 possible symmetries had actually been observed in real crystals.

 Hessel's work originally appeared in 1830 as an article in Gehler’s Physikalische Wörterbuch (Gehler's Physics Dictionary).
 It went unnoticed until it was republished in 1897 as part of a collection of papers on crystallography in Oswalds Klassiker der exakten Wissenschaften (Ostwald's Classics of the Exact Sciences).
-Prior to this posthumous re-publication of Hessel's investigations, similar findings had been reported by the French scientist Auguste Bravais (1811–1863) in Extrait J. Math., Pures et Applique ́es (in 1849) and by the Russian crystallographer Alex V. Gadolin (1828 - 1892) in 1867.
+Prior to this posthumous re-publication of Hessel's investigations, similar findings had been reported by the French scientist Auguste Bravais (1811–1863) in Extrait J. Math., Pures et Applique ́es (in 1849) and by the Russian crystallographer Axel Gadolin in 1867.

 All three derivations (Hessel's, Bravais', and Gadolin's), which established a small finite number of possible crystal symmetries from first principles, were based on external crystal morphology rather than a crystal's internal structural arrangement (i.e. lattice symmetry).
 However, the 32 classes of crystal symmetry are one-and-the-same as the 32 crystallographic point groups.
-After seminal work on space lattices by Leonhard Sohncke (1842-1897), Arthur Moritz Schönflies (1853–1928), Evgraf Stepanovich Fedorov (1853–1919), and William Barlow (1845–1934), the connection between space lattices and the external morphology of crystals was espoused by Paul Niggli (1888 - 1953), particularly in his 1928 Kristallographische und Strukturtheoretische Grundbegriffe.[2]
+After seminal work on space lattices by Leonhard Sohncke (1842–1897), Arthur Moritz Schönflies (1853–1928), Evgraf Stepanovich Fedorov (1853–1919), and William Barlow (1845–1934), the connection between space lattices and the external morphology of crystals was espoused by Paul Niggli (1888 - 1953), particularly in his 1928 Kristallographische und Strukturtheoretische Grundbegriffe.[2]
 For example, the repetition, or translation (physics), of a lattice plane produces a stack of parallel planes, the last member of which may be manifested morphologically as one of the external faces of the crystal.